Imaging Signatures of the Israel Junction: Photon Ring Evolution in Dynamical Thin Shell Schwarzschild Spacetimes: Introduction

 In general relativity, joining two spacetimes along a hypersurface is a foundational and important problem.
 Many physical situations naturally exhibit geometry that is defined in pieces: models of stellar collapse often describe a fluid interior joined to an exterior Schwarzschild region; accretion flows and cosmological phase transitions are likewise idealized as two spacetime regions matched at a common hypersurface, and so on.
 Since Darmois’s early systematic treatment of non-singular matchings, it has been clarified that, on a timelike or spacelike matching hypersurface $\Sigma$, the absence of $\delta$-type singularities in the curvature requires continuity of both the induced metric and the extrinsic curvature, namely the Darmois--Lichnerowicz conditions \cite{MSM_1927__25__1_0,1955trdl.book.....L}.
 Subsequently, within a distributional framework that allows a $\delta$-source on $\Sigma$, Israel established the correspondence between the jump of the extrinsic curvature and the surface stress--energy tensor, leading to the now standard Israel junction conditions \cite{Israel:1966rt}:

 which interpret geometric discontinuities as a thin shell source localized on the hypersurface; extensions to null hypersurfaces have also been developed \cite{Barrabes:1991ng}.

 Since their introduction, the Israel junction conditions have seen broad applications in gravitational physics.
 In the collapse model by Oppenheimer and Snyder, one glues a pressureless dust interior to an exterior Schwarzschild spacetime along the stellar surface in order to track the boundary evolution and demonstrate horizon formation \cite{Oppenheimer:1939ue}.
 In early thin shell wormhole constructions, one ``cuts and pastes'' two Schwarzschild exteriors, localizing matter on the shell and using the junction conditions to relate the surface stress-energy to the throat geometry \cite{Visser:1989kg,Poisson:1995sv}.
 In the gravastar scenario, a Schwarzschild exterior is joined to a de Sitter interior by a thin shell.
 From the junction conditions, an effective potential for the shell radius can be derived.
 The analysis of this potential shows that stable, horizonless compact configurations can exist for suitable equations of state and parameter choices \cite{Mazur:2004fk,Mazur:2001fv,Visser:2003ge}.
 Finally, one may glue a flat interior to an exterior Reissner-Nordstr\"om spacetime by means of a charged thin shell to probe weak cosmic censorship \cite{Boulware:1973tlq}.
+Beyond these representative examples, the Israel junction conditions have found widespread application across a broad range of contexts in gravitational theory \cite{Tsukamoto:2021fpp,Capozziello:2024ucm,DeBianchi:2025bgn,Capozziello:2025wwl}.
+More generally, thin shell models can serve as useful idealizations in a variety of astrophysical settings.
+For a static shell, they can approximate a thin layer of dark matter around a black hole \cite{Adhikari:2014lna,Qian:2021qow}.
+For a dynamical collapsing shell, they can describe late-stage fallback of matter during collapse and spherically symmetric accretion \cite{Liu:2009ts}.